 - 6.1 The EU "Floods Directive" (2007/060/EC) came into force on the 26th November 2007 and aims to establish a framework that will contribute to reducing the impact of flooding on communities and the environment.
-Compliance with this Directive is the responsibility of the Rivers Agency (Department of Agriculture and Rural Development) and they have begun implementing the directive by establishing flood risk and hazard maps which were published in 2013. - 6.2 The EU Floods Directive3 confirms that development can exacerbate flood risk and states that the planning authority has a crucial role to play in managing development so as to reduce the risks and impacts of flooding.
-The Directive highlights the fundamental importance of preventing or restricting new development in flood prone areas. - 6.3 Under the Floods Directive we manage flood risks by:
+Compliance with this Directive is the responsibility of the Rivers Agency (Department of Agriculture Environment and Rural Development) and they have begun implementing the directive by establishing flood risk and hazard maps which were published in 2013. - 6.2 The EU Floods Directive5 confirms that development can exacerbate flood risk and states that the planning authority has a crucial role to play in managing development so as to reduce the risks and impacts of flooding.
+The Directive highlights the fundamental importance of preventing or restricting new development in flood prone areas.

-3 The European Directive on the Assessment and Management of Flood Risk, Directive 2007/60/EC
+5 The European Directive on the Assessment and Management of Flood Risk, Directive 2007/60/EC